Tips to Protect Your Home from Flooding

-Enter to WIN!
+Enter to Win

 You can take the FloodFactor quiz for chances to WIN big, all while gaining more knowledge.
 Take the quiz and if you score 100%, you’ll be entered to win a Grand Prize of a $5000 home shopping spree!

 That’s why I aim to be prepared.
-Protect your loved ones, ensure the sense of safety in your home, and use the tips above to help!
+Protect your loved ones, ensure a sense of safety in your home, and use the tips above to help!

-I know that we do and we aren’t’ willing to risk anything.
-We took Insurance Bureau of Canada’s quiz to test our flood knowledge and surprisingly, we did very well.
+I know that we do and we aren’t willing to risk anything.
+We took the Insurance Bureau of Canada’s quiz to test our flood knowledge and surprisingly, we did very well.